We wrote this Policy to help you understand:

 Making a donation through ACE

 When a person makes a donation through ACE’s website and restricts their donation to one or more of our Top Charities, we will share Personal Information (such as their name, address, email address, and phone number) with the intended charity/charities.
 We will also disclose the amount they donated to the intended charity, but will not share any information about how much they may have donated to any other charity.
-U.S. donors may opt-out of having their information shared with the recipient charity or charities by selecting the “Please make my gift anonymous” checkbox at the bottom of our Top Charity donation form.
-E.U. donors may opt-in to having their information shared with the recipient charity or charities by selecting the “ACE has my permission to share my contact information with the charity/charities to which I have made my donation” checkbox at the bottom of our Top Charity donation form.
+Donors may opt-out of having their information shared with the recipient charity or charities by selecting the “Donate anonymously” checkbox at the bottom of our Top Charity donation form.

-For donations made to ACE or to ACE’s Recommended Charity Fund, no Personal Information about the donor is shared with any other charities or third parties for their use except as described in the following paragraphs.
+For donations made to ACE or to an ACE-managed fund, no Personal Information about the donor is shared with any other charities or third parties for their use except as described in the following paragraphs.
 We process and store information with third parties when necessary, such as our donation payment processor and ACE’s CRM database.

 We have a legal obligation to report donations made to and via ACE (above a certain threshold) as well as the corresponding donors’ names and addresses on our annual tax return.
 Donors who wish to have their information kept off of this report may contact us.
 This portion of the tax return is seen by our tax preparer and is required to be shared with certain state government agencies, but is not shared with any other individuals outside of ACE.